 A brilliant idea comes to Mae when she follows a bird to a magical green space.
 Every time we read this book, my kids start planting and decorating their play space with plants.
 When I read in the interview that with this book the author wanted to inspire children to create their special place in the world, I couldn’t help but smile because she was definitely successful.
 The artwork is simply exquisite and was the winner of The best-illustrated children’s books award in 2018.

-May 17 – A Bike Like Sergio’s, Maribeth Boelts, (National Bike to Work Week)
+May 17 – A Bike Like Sergio’s, Maribeth Boelts, (National Bike Month)

 May 18 – The Most Amazing Dinosaur, James Stevenson (International Museum Day)